 Generally, if an employer has workers’ compensation insurance, then this insurance provides the only benefits that an injured worker can obtain.
 Workers’ compensation will cover necessary medical care and a portion of lost wages.

 However, Texas does not require that businesses have workers’ compensation insurance, and many businesses don’t.
 Any employer without insurance opens themselves up to liability for any injuries that they negligently cause their employees.
-Failing to properly protect employees from known hazards will probably qualify, so you should meet with an experienced workplace injuries attorney to review your case.
+Failing to properly protect employees from known hazards will probably qualify, so you should meet with an experienced workplace injury attorney to review your case.

 Before meeting with an attorney, you should collect as much evidence in your favor as possible.
 For example, keep copies of your medical records that will show the severity of your injuries.
-Also try to document whether you asked your employer to provide you with safety equipment and they failed to.
+Also, try to document whether you asked your employer to provide you with safety equipment and they failed to.
 This can be powerful evidence that your employer has violated your rights knowingly.
 For example, you might have bought your own goggles and asked an employer to reimburse you for them.
 If they refused, then you can introduce this as evidence.

-Injured at Work?
-Contact an Austin Workplace Injury Attorney Today
+Injured at work?
+Contact an Austin Workplace Injury Attorney today